 Note: Toggling on Use Most Recent Assessment is not the only step required for updating the referrals; you must also click the Update Historic Data link when it is displayed.

 Community Queue Snooze: permits users to temporarily move a referral from the Community Queue to the Snoozed tab by picking a “Snooze Until” date.
 After the designated date, the referral will return to the Community Queue tab.

-Use Custom Fields on Program Availability: this setting allows system administrators to configure custom fields for posting program availability openings in the Availability tab.
+Use Custom Fields on Program Availability: this setting, which is visible when Persistent Management is turned off, allows system administrators to configure custom fields for posting program availability openings in the Availability tab.
 When this setting is enabled, the Program Availability Custom Fields section displays.
 System administrators can add custom fields by clicking Add New Custom Field.

 Note: The first character of the custom field Name must be a lower case letter.
 The custom field Name can only contain lower case letters, numbers, and underscores.

 Users with the appropriate access may click the Audit Log button at the bottom of the MODIFY COMMUNITY QUEUE page to track the following changes: